spontane-us/spontane-us/README.md

 16. Items can be deleted by users or after they expire/have passed

 17. Default images to choose from based on the chosen category
+    - Need to add in image:string to the Activity controller (param)
 	- find images based on categories
 	- default to profile pic
 	- user can choose to upload image, choose from a default, or use their profile pic